sunpy/sunpy/docs/guide/acquiring_data/jsoc.rst

 which can be directly accessed by the online `JSOC interface <http://jsoc.stanford.edu/ajax/lookdata.html>`

 SunPy's JSOC Client provides an easier interface to query for JSOC data and make export requests.
-It uses `drms module <https://github.com/kbg/drms>` as its backend, and exposes a similar API as the VSO Client.
+It uses `drms module <https://drms.readthedocs.io/>` as its backend, and exposes a similar API as the VSO Client.

 There are two ways of downloading JSOC data.
 One way is using Sunpy's unified search interface, known as Fido.
-Fido supplies a single, easy and consistent way to to obtain most forms of physics data.
+Fido supplies a single, easy and consistent way to to obtain most forms of solar physics data.
 An alternative way to fetch data from JSOC is by using the underlying JSOC Client.
 This option can be preferred when the complex searches are to be made, or when you need to separate the staging and downloading steps, which is not supported by Fido.